aannajonssonn/TNM108-Twitter-Sentiment-Analysis/README.md

 Her repository for the tutorial can be found [here](https://github.com/nikitasilaparasetty/Twitter-Sentiment-Analysis-Projects-2022-)

 ### Graphical User Interface
+The GUI has been made with the library PySimpleGUI, and this [stackoverflow answer](https://stackoverflow.com/a/66537814) was very helpful.

 ## Requirements :hammer_and_wrench:
 In order for this algorithm to work you need to have python installed on your computer, as well as the following libraries: